January 15, 2009

-Seattle likely to lose one of two major dailies
+Seattle to lose major newspaper

 As the potential end of one the West Coast’s most storied newspapers approaches, the staff of the Seattle Post-Intelligencer (P-I) is being asked for ideas on how to save their jobs—maybe.